rongyingLu/emilylu.github.io/_portfolio/project3.md

 ## Cited Journal Articles or Book Chapters

-As part of the research, the team referred to the following journal article:
+As part of the research, we referred to the following journal article:

 **Paper Title:** Highly contiguous assemblies of 101 drosophilid genomes **Link:** https://elifesciences.org/articles/66405